syncfusion-content/ej2-javascript-docs/ej2-javascript/installation-and-upgrade/upgrading-syncfusion.md

 Uninstall the trial version and install the fully licensed installer from the [License and Downloads](https://www.syncfusion.com/account/downloads ) section of our website to upgrade from the trial version.

->Note: License key registration is not required for JavaScript, if you are using scripts (.js) and css files.
+N> License key registration is not required for JavaScript, if you are using scripts (.js) and css files.